 Compared to some other alarm manufacturers, DSC has done a very good job of meeting the needs of residential security customers.
 They offer hardwired and wireless systems in several price ranges, and keypads are available in basic versions up to touchpad technology.

-One of the biggest reasons I chose the DSC Power 832 panel for my home is the DSC Escort 5580TC module.
-Adding this handy device allows you to dial your home number from anywhere, then enter a security access code for the Escort module.
+The DSC Escort 5580TC module is an optional device that can be added to several models of DSC panel.
+Installing this handy module allows you to dial your home number from anywhere, then enter a security access code for the Escort module.

 Once into the system, a voice menu gives you several options.
 By following voice prompts and pressing digits on your phone, you can check system and zone status, bypass or un-bypass zones, arm and disarm the system, and more.